 - Staff – M. Bertoldi (retired)

-- Graduate students – Kenji Ackert, Jordon Adams, Sam Bein, Brendan Diamond, Ajeeta Khatiwada, Greg Myers, Arka Santra, and Venkatesh Veeraraghaven
+- Graduate students – Kenji Ackert, Jordon Adams, Sam Bein, Brendan Diamond, Ajeeta Khatiwada, Arka Santra and Catherine Schiber

 The Compact Muon Solenoid (CMS) is a detector that studies proton-proton